binbang12/minimalistphotography/README.md

    When you get one of these notifications, if the comment/post did not take place in our sub, if it was complimentary/promotion, please copy and paste the link into the promotion channel - if it was a negative, please paste the link into the sub-talk channel.
 Due to us wanting to avoid any of our mods getting banned from any subreddits, please don't comment on these links.
 If you think a response may be necessary, just let us know when you share the link, and we'll discuss it as a team to reach a joint decision on the best course of action.

-### Automod
----
-*This section provides a quick explanation of Reddits Automod, along with an overview of what it does in our sub.*

-Automod is a site-wide moderation tool on Reddit that all subs are able to set up and customize to meet their individual needs.
-You can find the setup for our Automod \[here](https://www.reddit.com/r/minimalistphotography/about/wiki/config/automoderator/).
-Feel free to take a look through the setup, however please make sure not to change anything without the approval of Unique-Public-8594 (the mod in charge of our Automod).
-If you're interested in learning how it works, and how you could configure it, its \[documentation](https://www.reddit.com/r/reddit.com/wiki/automoderator/full-documentation/) is a great place to start.

-For our subreddit, we have it set up do to a couple different tasks.
-It's first task is that it will automatically remove all posts made in our sub, so that we may vote on it and decide whether it belongs in r/minimalistphotography.
-It's other job is to assign the post flairs that you'll see on each and every post in our sub.
-(The post flairs are the 'First Post', "Level 1 Member", "Level 2 Member", etc).
-It uses the in-sub karma of the person who posted the image to determine what flair the post should be given.
-That's why you'll notice that when posts by the same user are posted one right after the other, they'll be given the same flair.
-This is because they did not earn any in-sub karma in the short time between posting their first and second photo.

-### Mod Log
----
-*This section provides a quick explanation of Reddits Mod Log, along with an overview of how it can be used in our sub.*

-The Reddit mod log has an important place in a mods toolkit.
-The mod log, which can be found in a subs mod tools, allows one to quickly and easily find a summary of all past mod actions.
-Feel free to take a look and see what everyone has been up to.
-If you want, you can even filter the results by mod, and take a look at everything you've done recently!

-Our primary use for the mod log is to ensure that no mods have accidently actioned a post without allowing the voting to proceed as normal.
-If you notice a post in mod log that had been approved/removed by someone other then Automod, u/binbang12, u/Jwoods224 or u/Unique-Public-8594, then please let us know in the sub-talk channel on Discord, so that we can decide on what to do with the post.
-You may notice that u/binbang12 is the one that approves/removes most of the posts in our sub and this is just because our Discord bot actions all the posts through that account.

 ### Discord Tutorial
 ---
 *This section provides a quick surface level tutorial for those new to Discord.*